microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Getting Started/01 - Getting Started.md

 - How to create a Fabric SQL database, load sample datasets, query data, and replicate it with OneLake
 - How to use Microsoft Copilot for query correction, natural language to SQL (NL2SQL), and interactive chat-based data exploration
 - How to expose your SQL data through a GraphQL endpoint and integrate it with modern applications
-- How to implement ALM (Application Lifecycle Management) for Fabric SQL workloads
-- How to secure your solution with authentication, authorization, and data protection best practices
 - How to implement RAG (Retrieval-Augmented Generation) patterns to enhance AI responses with live SQL data
-- How to integrate Power BI with Fabric SQL using Translytical Taskflows for real-time analytics
-- How to monitor performance using Fabric’s performance dashboard

 ## 🛠 Technologies used in this Workshop